karlropkins/AQEval/joss/paper.md

 # Summary

 AQEval (Air Quality Evaluation) is an R package of functions for the routine investigation of discrete changes in air quality time-series, e.g. assessing the impact of interventions and/or pollution events.
 The main functions use break-point/segmentation (BP/S) methods to detect, characterise and quantify change, while other functions build on these to provide a workflow for those looking to measure smaller changes and/or changes in more complex environments.

 # Statement of Need

-Authorities responsible for air quality management are typically required to implement and evaluate the air quality interventions they adopt (Public Health England, 2019).
-These interventions are often costly, disruptive and unpopular (Glazener & Khreis, 2019), and associated benefits are often hard to measure because of the inherent variability of air quality data (Kelly et al, 2011; Pearce et al, 2011; Jones et al, 2012; Grange & Carslaw, 2019).
+Authorities responsible for air quality management are typically required to implement and evaluate the air quality interventions they adopt [@bradley2019review].
+These interventions are often costly, disruptive and unpopular [@glazener2019transforming], and associated benefits are often hard to measure because of the inherent variability of air quality data ([@kelly2011impact]; [@pearce2011quantifying]; [@jones2012large]; [@grange2019using]).
 Various methods have been developed to investigate discrete changes in a wide range of time-series (see e.g. Reeves et al, 2007; Truong at al, 2020), and several R (R Core Team, 2020) packages have been developed for their use, e.g. bcp (Erdman & Emerson, 2007), changepoint (Killick et al, 2016), segmented (Muggeo, 2008), and strucchange (Zeileis et al, 2002).
 Some have even been applied to the detection of large changes in air quality time-series (Carslaw et al, 2006), and with additional signal isolation to smaller changes (Carslaw & Carslaw, 2007).
 However, those tasked with air quality data analysis, although highly skilled in a wide range of air quality monitoring and assessment activities, are unlike to be able to dedicate sufficient time and funding to the development of in-house expertise required to routinely apply these.

 AQEval was developed to address this skill gap.
 It aligns the inputs and outputs of a number of statistical methods to provide a one-package option for anyone interested in using R to routinely detect, characterise and quantify discrete change in air quality data.
 As many air quality professionals already use the R package openair (Carslaw & Ropkins, 2012; Ropkins & Carslaw, 2012) for more conventional analysis and data visualisation, AQEval has also been written using openair coding conventions and function structure to reduce the learning-curve typical associated with learning new software.